zgrimz/cloudflare-privacy-email-forwarding-worker/README.md

 # Privacy-Enhanced Email Forwarding with Cloudflare Email Routing

 A privacy-focused email forwarding system that works with Cloudflare Email Routing, catch-all feature, and Email Workers.
-This script gives you access to controled temporary and permanent email addresses, while protecting your primary email from spam and data breaches, as well as abuse of the catch-all feature.
+This script gives you access to controlled temporary and permanent email addresses, while protecting your primary email from spam and data breaches, as well as abuse of the catch-all feature.

 ## Features